-TMJ Dysfunction Therapies in Flagstaff, AZ
+TMJ Dysfunction Therapies in Flagstaff

-Dr. John Bacon and Dr. Brad Lerud have the training and experience to treat most non-severe cases of temporomandibular joint (TMJ) dysfunction and the associated oral and overall health concerns in our Flagstaff, AZ dentistry practice.
+Dr. John Bacon has the training and experience to treat most non-severe cases of temporomandibular joint (TMJ) dysfunction and the associated oral and overall health concerns in our Flagstaff, AZ dentistry practice.
 TMJ dysfunction or TMD is a phrase that encompasses a number of problems related to the joints that connect our jaws to the skull bone.
 These joints are small and easily damaged when exposed to excessive strain or trauma.
 When these joints and the muscles that move the mouth do not work together properly, the result can be pain or severely limited jaw movement.
 Please contact the Flagstaff Downtown Dental team right away to schedule a consultation if you experience any of the following symptoms of TMD:

 - Jaw that feels sore or tense

 - Chronic headaches, especially in the morning or following meals